VectorInstitute/FL4Health/examples/fedsimclr_example/fedsimclr_finetuning_example/README.md

-# Basic Federated Learning Example
+# Federated Finetuning of Federated Self Supervised Model.
-This example provides an very simple implementation of a federated learning training setup on the CIFAR dataset.
-The FL server expects two clients to be spun up (i.e. it will wait until two clients report in before starting training).
+This example provides a very simple implementation finetuning a FedSimCLR model.
+For information about the pretraining stage, that needs to be run prior to this, please refer to [fedsimclr_pretraining_example](/examples/fedsimclr_example/fedsimclr_pretraining_example).
-Each client has the same "local" dataset.
-I.e. they each load the complete CIFAR dataset and therefore have the same training and validation sets.
-The server has some custom metrics aggregation, but is otherwise a vanilla FL implementation using FedAvg as the server side optimization.
+Assuming pretraining has occured, a checkpoint to the best performing model on the validation set will be saved.
+This script will load the saved model, swap the projection head for a prediction head and finetune the model on a small subset of examples.
+Since the pretraining script uses the training set, the finetuning script uses the test set which is split into training (80%) and validation (20%).

 ## Running the Example
 In order to run the example, first ensure you have [installed the dependencies in your virtual environment according to the main README](/README.md#development-requirements) and it has been activated.